Sierra-Alpha/desert/docs/project-report.md

    Initially I had matapihi and wakahiki as private GH repos and I wanted to clone the repos at runtime so that I could develop on them immediately when launching into a container during the dev process.
-I would be prompted for a username and password each time for each private repo
+I would be prompted for a username and password each time for each private repo.

    **Solution**
-   To be able to pull the repos without being prompted for a password each time I set up a script that would generate a SSH key for me and then upload that to github for me using my personal access token that it would prompt me for during the install, this meant one pass phrase and I could clone/pull all my private repos.
+   To be able to pull the repos without being prompted for a password each time I set up a script that would generate a SSH key and then upload that to github using my personal access token that it would prompt me for during the install, this meant one pass phrase and I could clone/pull all my private repos.
 I used the config in my dotfiles to set my global git config to only use SSH for github remote connections, however this script solution